yavar-ai/text_gradiate/README.md

 ## Usage

-Wrap your text widget with `TextGradiate` and specify the desired gradient colors.
+Wrap your text widget with `TextGradiate` and specify the desired gradient properties.

 ```dart
 TextGradiate(